Bridging The Divide After Clashes Between Azeris And 'Eco-Migrants' In A Georgian Town

-Category: World Hits: 3What prompted hundreds of people to fight each other with stones and iron bars in a small Georgian town in May 2021?
+Category: World Hits: 10What prompted hundreds of people to fight each other with stones and iron bars in a small Georgian town in May 2021?
 Two locals reflect on long-standing ethnic tensions: an Azeri nurse tells of unrest that led to an exodus in the 1980s, while the son of "eco-migrants," who were Svans -- an ethnic Georgian subgroup who resettled in the area after an avalanche in 1987 -- talks of deep-seated grievances.
 Both are working to bridge the divide between their communities.

 Read more https://www.rferl.org/a/georgia-ethnic-clashes-azeris-svans/31354761.html